top installation tips for cement tile: trim, grout, and sealant

 At clé we follow the international model of no trim and highly recommend our clients do the same.
 Here are our recommendations for trim alternatives for cement:

 - If your project needs to turn a corner either inwardly or outwardly, mitering the tiles to meet seamlessly in a corner gives it the cleanest, crafted finish.

 - Another way to complete your tiling is to run a bead of caulk or grout along the exposed tile edge.

 - If you have a painted surface next to your tile, you can choose to paint the outer edge of the tile to match the painted surface.
 Click here for our cement paint pairing guide.

 - As with any of our tiles, you can also build out the sheetrock so that the surface of the finished sheetrock is flush with the surface of the tile.

 - For more information on trim, read our blog on trim alternatives.

-(left) design: Natalie Myers / photo: Charlotte Lea, (right) design: Veronica Valencia / photo: Megan Welker
+(left) clé tile pattern cement squares in new west pattern one. design: Natalie Myers / photo: Charlotte Lea. (right) clé tile solid cement hexes in black. design: Veronica Valencia / photo: Megan Welker

 - Grout color selection is always up to our client and/or their design professional. however, clé is often asked for our opinion on best grout selections for our tiles.
 Due to the large array of grout colors that are now available, clé would like to offer this general guideline on a foolproof grout color selection for any of your clé tiles.